 - A change in gum color from pink to red

-- Persistent bad breath or perpetual bad taste in the mouth
+- Persistent bad taste in your mouth

 - Loose teeth

 - And persistent bad breath.